longhorn/website/content/docs/1.1.0/deploy/upgrade/_index.md

 After Longhorn Manager is upgraded, Longhorn Engine also needs to be upgraded [using the Longhorn UI.](./upgrade-engine)

+# Extended Reading
+Visit [Some old instance manager pods are still running after upgrade](https://longhorn.io/kb/troubleshooting-some-old-instance-manager-pods-are-still-running-after-upgrade) for more information about the cleanup strategy of instance manager pods during upgrade.

 # Need Help?

 If you have any issues, please report it at